 • Have guest pass privileges

 All youth are required to check in at the Control Desk when entering the facility.
-Kids must be age 12 to use the pool and basketball facilities without adult supervision.
+Kids must be age 13 to use the pool without adult supervision and 12 years old to use basketball facilities without adult supervision.

 Teens who are interested in using our fitness facilities can purchase a Student Fit membership and will have access to the following:

 • Age 13-14 – Use the Wellness Center after a student fit certification with our staff.